 In a word, yes, coffee (COF) is a wonder drug.
-I’m a long-term cancer survivor who lives with a fear of:
+I’m a long-term multiple myeloma survivor who lives with a fear of:

-Years ago, when I read that COF was bad for me I gave it up.
-I was wrong.
 Judging by the studies linked and excerpted below, I was very wrong.
-As both of the articles linked and excerpted below state, moderate consumption (3-6 cups daily) lowers your risk of breast, prostate and liver cancers, lowers your risk of heart disease and stroke and lowers your risk of overall mortality.
+As both of the articles linked and excerpted below state, moderate consumption (3-6 cups daily) lowers your risk of breast, prostate and liver cancers (multiple myeloma???), lowers your risk of heart disease and stroke and lowers your risk of overall mortality.

 My teen son began drinking COF this year.
 I was nervous because of my previous belief that coffee was “bad for you” or stunted your growth.
 My son Alex maintains that a cup of COF before school helps him focus during his classes.
 Kind of a moderate, nutritional Adderall?
 Alex’s grades are better this semester than last year so maybe he is on to something.